matheushg94/3-column-card/README.md

 ### What I learned

-Finally found a solution for the overflow problem caused by the side scrollbar width:
+Thankfully found a solution for the overflow problem caused by the side scrollbar width:

 ```js
 function fullWidthSizing() {